DevCompanion/compagnon/.github/pull_request_template.md

 - [ ] Added relevant unit tests to test the changes
 - [ ] All unit tests pass locally with the changes
 - [ ] No dependent changes are required to be merged or published
+- [ ] Added a screenshot if the change affects UI